 People that qualify for conventional loans can typically qualify for the Fannie Mae HomeStyle Renovation Loan.
 They will need to make a small down payment which is a percentage of the value of the home after repairs have been made.
 This means that one loan, at a very attractive rate, can be used to purchase an existing home and make a wide variety of repairs.

-This loan will allow people to buy a home either for their elderly parents or for their college aged kids.
+This loan will allow people to buy a home either for their elderly parents or for their disabled adult child.
 The loan does not require the borrower to live in the home.
 Instead of putting money towards rent, families can buy a home and build equity to either profit when they sell the home or later use it as a rental property.

 This is a great way to avoid paying Private Mortgage Insurance.
 The combo loans will provide the borrower with two separate mortgages: